Russia a land of plenty, but hard to reach from rebel east Ukraine

-USPENKA BORDER CROSSING, Ukraine Looking out over the several hundred cars lined up to cross into Russia from rebel-held eastern Ukraine, Vladimir curses the separatist authorities who he says are forcing people to venture out of the rebel stronghold in search of basic needs.
+USPENKA BORDER CROSSING, Ukraine, March 15 (Reuters) - L ooking out over the several hundred cars lined up to cross into Russia from rebel-held eastern Ukraine, Vladimir curses the separatist authorities who he says are forcing people to venture out of the rebel stronghold in search of basic needs.

 In contrast to the highly publicised Russian humanitarian aid convoys that roll into rebel-held territory, the kilometre-long line at the Uspenka border post testifies to the hardships common people endure in the conflict between Ukrainian troops and forces of the Donetsk People's Republic (DNR).